-Panic disorder is an anxiety disorder characterised by recurring panic attacks and an ongoing fear of a panic attack happening.
+Panic disorder is an anxiety disorder characterized by recurring panic attacks and an ongoing fear of a panic attack happening.
 Stats surrounding the prevalence of anxiety disorders in the UK, which were last compiled in 2007, suggested that 1.1 percent of adults (1.3 percent of women, 1 percent of men) met criteria for panic disorder in an adult psychiatric morbidity study.
 In the US, the number of adults thought to have panic disorder is higher, at 2.7 percent.
-These, of course, are just the "officially" mentally unwell – my GP told me recently that anxiety is one of the most frequent complaints she hears from patients.
+These, of course, are just the "officially" mentally unwell—my doctor told me recently that anxiety is one of the most frequent complaints she hears from patients.
 More frequent, sometimes, than coughs and colds.

-Panic comes in lots of flavours.
+Panic comes in lots of flavors.
 It can run the gamut from a gnawing unease in the belly to a fear that feels like being hit by a bullet train.
 My usual cocktail is a wormy prickling from head to toe, a blanched face, constricted lungs, numb hands and a lurching gut.
 I feel like I'm going to vomit or shit myself at any second.
-I have done the former but not, as yet, the latter – despite coming pretty close.
+I have done the former but not, as yet, the latter—despite coming pretty close.
 It's a lovely old dance, really.

 I am going to die.
 This is killing me.

-Panic comes in lots of flavours.
-It can run the gamut from a gnawing unease in the belly to fear that feels like being hit by a bullet train
+Panic comes in lots of flavors.
+It can run the gamut from a gnawing unease in the belly to fear that feels like being hit by a bullet train.

 At various stages of my life, I've had panic attacks every day, more than once a day.
 My first "breakdown" (therapists discourage us from using that word these days, but that's what it felt like) in my third year of university built as my fear of having a panic attack became a 24/7 obsession.
 I feared walking to the Tesco that was 100 yards away, let alone going to lectures.
 I needed a "get out" plan for every possible eventuality, even if that was just nipping across the road to the corner shop for milk.